The Secret to Finding Your Ideal Customers

 Understanding your customer is the single most important element in building a successful business.

 No matter how much funding you have and how life-changing your widget is, without customers (paying customers) you’ve got nothing.
-Once you know what people are looking for — what they really need — you’ll be ready to get to work building a company that meets those needs.
+Once you know what people are looking for — what they want and what they really need — you’ll be ready to get to work building a company that meets those needs.

-There’s a secret to learning the needs and goals of your target audience.
+There’s a secret to learning the wants and needs of your target customers.
 Talk to them!
 That means you’ve got to get out of the building — your house, your office, your classroom — and interview them.
 (This is known as field research.)

 Speaking directly to your target customers gives you the kind of insight and feedback that is essential to the success of any startup.
 Every decision you make about your offerings should be considered through the prism of information you gather from real people — real potential customers.

 Nowadays, this is referred to as human-centered design or design thinking.
 But regardless of what it’s called, the result is a more successful, more profitable business.